 Having an open mind

 You can’t expect to be on the path of becoming a polymath, if you don’t possess and open mind.
 Being a polymath requires you to often rid yourself of old outdated information.
-You need to be able to question your previous leanings and reaffirm that which you already know.
+You need to be able to question your previous learnings and reaffirm that which you already know.
 Be willing to listen to others – and you will be one step closer to thinking and learning like a polymath.

 Building relationships between abstract things